-This area is comprised of all lands not designated in any other area and is meant to be developed in a moderately dense manner consistent with a working rural.
-The purpose of this land-use area is to allow development at a moderate density (i.e., not less than two acres per development) consistent with a working rural landscape that also provides opportunities for residences, as well as businesses that are compatible with this type of area and not best situated in a village setting; such as, principal retail.1
+This area is comprised of all lands not designated in any other area and is meant to be developed in a moderately dense manner consistent with a working rural landscape.
+The purpose of this land-use area is to allow development at a moderate density (i.e., not less than two acres per development) consistent with a working rural landscape, and which provides opportunities for residences, as well as home businesses that are compatible with this type of area.